 - Monday: Have students write down the Root of the Week and its meaning.

 - Tuesday: Students create an illustration (word art) with the root.
-If you see that students are having a difficult time coming up with an illustration on their own, you can direct them in a guided drawing using the board and having them copy it onto their worksheet.
+Some students may have a difficult time coming up with an illustration on their own.
+If so, you can direct them in a guided drawing using the board and having them copy it onto their worksheet.

 - Wednesday: Students research or think up of two words that include the root word, and write it down on the worksheet under the “Example” subheadings.